aleph-zero-foundation/AlephBFT/README.md

   to some clock ticks
 - while being asynchronous, the performance is still optimal in partially synchronous environment
-- guaranteed safety in partially synchronous environment
+- guaranteed safety even in asynchronous environment
 - BFT - secure if less than one third of the committee is malicious
 - secure against fork bombs, for details see [the paper][paper-link]
 - network overhead optimized to not send all parents hashes but a bitmap and a control hash